eudemonics/cloudget/README.md

-# cloudget 0.72
+# cloudget REBIRTH!
+0.77 (HELLO 2020!)
-#### by vvn [ lost @ nobody . ninja ]
+#### by vvn [ vvn @ eudemonics . org ]
+#### release date: August 27, 2020! (from southern california on fire with love, socially-distanced, where every day is pandemic day. happy pandemic day, america!)
+#### previous release date (version 0.76): July 17, 2016 (cringe, how much things have changed since then.)

+**WHAT IS CLOUDGET?**

- python script to bypass cloudflare from command line, with extensive scraping, link harvesting, and recursive directory downloading. built upon cfscrape module.
+cloudget is a python script to bypass cloudflare from command line, with extensive scraping, link harvesting, and recursive directory downloading. built upon cfscrape module. code fixed to run on python 3 in 2020 after originally written in python 2.x in 2016 (hence REBIRH!).

 **REQUIRES CFSCRAPE AND BEAUTIFULSOUP MODULES TO RUN**